-- (1) be notified of the violation and any corrective measures required, as per Administration Section 5.2 of the Administrative Schedule of this bylaw; - (2) be subject to all other actions the Development Authority is permitted to undertake as per the MGA, as outlined in Administration Section 5 of the Administrative Schedule of this bylaw, including but not limited to: - (a) subject to obtaining consent from the owner or occupier of the lands, entering onto the lands on which the signage is located to undertake works required to correct the violation, and the recovery of any costs associated with the same; - (b) the charging of a fine of not more than \$10.000.00 in addition to the recovery of costs associated with the correction of the violation; and - the obtaining of a court order, should the owner or occupier of the land on which (c) the violation has taken place refuse to provide consent to enter onto the lands or refuses any other action permitted to be requested by the Development Authority, as per the MGA. - Any abandoned sign shall be removed at the property owner's expense.
-If abandoned signs are not removed the Town may remove the sign. - (204)Non-compliance with any regulation of this Bylaw may result in the Town removing a sign without notice and any cost associated with its removal may be charged to the sign owner.
-A sign recovery charge of \$200 will be required prior to the return of the sign to the owner.

-(245) Any signs removed by the Town may be held for 30 days after removal at the owner's risk.
+- (1) be notified of the violation and any corrective measures required, as per Administration Section 5.2: - (2) be subject to all other actions the Development Authority is permitted to undertake as per the MGA, as outlined in Administration Section 5, including but not limited to: - (a) subject to obtaining consent from the owner or occupier of the lands, entering onto the lands on which the signage is located to undertake works required to correct the violation, and the recovery of any costs associated with the same; - (b) the charging of a fine of not more than \$10,000.00 in addition to the recovery of costs associated with the correction of the violation; and - (c) the obtaining of a court order, should the owner or occupier of the land on which the violation has taken place refuse to provide consent to enter onto the lands or refuses any other action permitted to be requested by the Development Authority, as per the MGA. - (3) Any abandoned sign shall be removed at the property owner's expense.
+If abandoned signs are not removed the Town may remove the sign. - (4) Non-compliance with any regulation of this Bylaw may result in the Town removing a sign without notice and any cost associated with its removal may be charged to the sign owner.
+A sign recovery charge of \$200 will be required prior to the return of the sign to the owner. - (5) Any signs removed by the Town may be held for 30 days after removal at the owner's risk.
 Should the signs not be claimed by the owner after 30 days from the date of removal, the signs will be disposed of at the discretion of the Town.